 The Ospedale Maggiore and the city: the Policlinico of Milan is rebuilt once again, to begin its sixth century of life.

-international competition: 1st classified project - preliminary, definitive, executive project - 2007 / in progress
+international competition: 1st classified project - architectural design (schematic, final, construction), artistic direction - 2007 / ongoing

 The largest therapeutic garden in the world extended as a football field, 500 meters from the Duomo and a stone’s throw from the Guastalla Gardens, the oldest public gardens in Milan.

 The project of the Nuovo Policlinico renews a hospital history born in the area between via Sforza and the Rotonda della Besana almost six hundred years ago with the Cà Granda del Filarete.
 Since then the urban development process has seen the consolidation, within a relatively small portion of the territory, of a large number of exceptional functions often characterized by buildings with a strong symbolic and monumental value, a unique collection of “out of scale” elements characterized by a complex relationship with public space and a strong architectural identity.
 In this context, the enclosure of the current Ospedale Maggiore is less introverted because the set of pavilions has constituted over time a space for public use, porous and fragmentary, continually subjected to adjustments, reconversions, modifications.